 This lake is a pretty decent sized body of water, about 4 miles long, and is a favorite spot for fishermen because of the abundance of fish.
-Swimming is prohibited due to submerged standing trees from when it flooded (I’m guessing this could cause major injuries).
+As mentioned, swimming is prohibited due to submerged standing trees from when it flooded (I’m guessing this could cause major injuries).

 Even though swimming is prohibited, which can be a major bummer on a hot, humid day, Devils Kitchen Lake is still a great place to take the family or go on a date and just do some fishin’ and picnicin’.

-Back in Saline county, Rim Rock sits next to a local watering hole known as Pounds Hollow.
+Back in Saline County, Rim Rock sits next to a local watering hole known as Pounds Hollow.
 On a hot summer day it’s a nice little day trip to go hiking through the rock formations of Rim Rock, and then take the trail over to Pounds Hollow for a dip.
-While I’m personally not a huge fan of Pounds Hollow, simply because I find the water to be disgusting, I can’t see what’s under me, and there are very poisonous water snakes native to the area, I do enjoy hiking around Rim Rock.
+I’m personally not a huge fan of Pounds Hollow, simply because I find the water to be revolting, plus I can’t see what’s under me and there are very poisonous water snakes native to the area.
+I do enjoy hiking around Rim Rock, however.

 You begin from the parking lot to the trail, which can be rather misleading.
 It starts out smooth, paved, and relatively easy; however, at a certain point you come to a wooden observation deck and staircase.
 Here is where you have a choice.
-You can either continue on the paved path and have a relatively easy time, or you can go down the staircase into another realm.
-The staircase leads to a maze through the beginning of the first rock formation, and on a dry, summer day, it’s no big deal, but if you go during the rain or after the rain, be prepared for puddles and mud.
+You can either continue on the paved path and have a relatively easy time (blue pill), or you can go down the staircase into another realm (red pill).
+The staircase leads you down to a maze through the beginning of the first rock formation, and on a dry, summer day, it’s no big deal, but if you go during or after a rain storm, be prepared for puddles and mud.

 Once you make it through the underworld, you have to start climbing down to the trail.
 By climbing down, I don’t mean spelunking or anything that extreme, but there is no man-built staircase (the rocks are your staircase).
 My friend did it with her 3-month-old baby strapped to her chest, so ya’ll should be fine.
 After making it down the rock staircase, it’s pretty much smooth sailing from there.
 The trail is dirt, but it’s worn-down and not hard to walk on, nor is it easy to get lost.
 It eventually whips around the rock formation and you can either go left and head towards Pounds Hollow, or you can swing right and continue on the dirt trail back up to the parking lot.
 If you choose this trail, you will walk alongside more glorious rock formations and cliffs, but if you choose the Pounds Hollow way, it is simply a trail through the woods.
 Choose wisely.